smartness2030/UNetyEmu/README.md

 | GPU | Integrated | Dedicated GPU (NVIDIA or AMD) |
 | Disk | 5 GB free | 10 GB free |

-> A dedicated GPU is recommended for smooth rendering of the Unity scene with multiple active vehicles and sensors.
+> Note: A dedicated GPU is recommended for smooth rendering of the Unity scene with multiple active vehicles and sensors.

 ### Execution Modes